LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

 2. Click **Intent Manager**.

     Intent Manager is where you create domains, which are collections of intents and entities.
-You can learn about Intent Manager [here](intent-manager-overview.html).
+(Learn more about [Intent Manager](intent-manager-overview.html).)

     Now let’s create a domain.